keithalewis/math/um1.md

 a Nobel Prize in Economics for showing how value a derivative instrument using dynamic hedging.
 The value of an option is the cost of setting up the initial hedge.
-Their assumption of continuous time trading is not realisitic and leads to paradoxical results[^1].
+Their assumption of continuous time trading is not realistic and leads to paradoxical results[^1].
-It is a mathematical artefact of the theory of Ito processes and dupes some people into believing complete markets and perfect hedges exist.
+It is a mathematical artifact of the theory of Ito processes and dupes some people into believing complete markets and perfect hedges exist.